Abdur Rahman Chughtai: Education and Early Career

 In his sixty years of artistic creation, Chughtai produced nearly 2000 watercolours, thousands of pencil sketches, and nearly 300 etchings and aquatints.
 He also wrote short stories, and articles on art.
 He designed stamps, coins, insignia and book covers.
 He was also an avid collector of miniatures and other art.
 He published three books of his own work: the Muraqqai-i-Chughtai (1927), Naqsh-i-Chughtai (c.
 1935) and Chughtai's Paintings (1940).
 The Muraqqa-i-Chughtai was a sumptuously illustrated edition of Mirza Ghalib's Urdu poetry, with a foreword by Sir Muhammad Iqbal.
 It is regarded as the most significant work of Chughtai's career and in its time, was considered the finest achievement in book production in the country.

 After the creation of Pakistan in 1947, Chughtai came to be regarded as one of the most famous representatives of Pakistan.
-Chughtai's paintings were given to visiting heads of state Allama Iqbal, Pablo Picasso, Elizabeth II was amongst his admirers.
+Chughtai's paintings were given to visiting heads of state.
+Allama Iqbal, Pablo Picasso, and Elizabeth II were amongst his admirers.

 Chughtai's closest associate was his younger brother Abdullah Chughtai, a scholar and researcher of Islamic art.
 Chughtai married twice, and had two children, a son and daughter.
 He died in Lahore on 17 January 1975.

 Art

 Night of Nishapur.
 A poetess seated in a pavilion holding a book in her hand, by Abdul Rahman Chughtai, early 20th century, Lahore museum.

-Chughtai's early watercolours take off from the revivalism of the Bengal School of Art – his Jahanara and the Taj, for instance, shows the influence of Abanindranath's The Last Moments of Shah Jahan.
+Chughtai's early watercolours take off from the revivalism of the Bengal School of Art – his Jahanara and the Taj, for instance, shows the influence of Abanindranath Tagore's The Last Moments of Shah Jahan.
 By the 1940s, he had created his own style, strongly influenced by Islamic art traditions, but retaining a feel of Art Nouveau.
-His subject matter was drawn from the legends, folklore and history of the Indo-Islamic world, as well as Punjab, Persia and the world of the Mughals.
+His subject matter was drawn from the legends, folklore and history of the Indian and Islamic worlds, including Punjab, Persia, and the world of the Mughals.
+He painted Hindu deities, famous personalities from Islamic stories and traditions, and royal figures from Mughal and Rajput lineages.

 Abdur Rahman Chughtai also designed the logo for the Pakistan Television Corporation (PTV) at the behest of its first general manager, Ubaidur Rahman.
 The logo has been tweaked and modified over the years since its inception but remains fundamentally the same.
 On Pakistan's independence day in 1951, he produced a set of 9 stamps, better known as 'Chughtai Art set'.
 At that time, this set was considered as the most beautiful stamps of the world.

 Artist and gallery owner Salima Hashmi deems Chughtai one of South Asia's foremost painters.
 "He was part of the movement that started in the early part of the 20th century to establish an identity indigenous to the subcontinent", she said.
 "He rejected the hegemony of the British Colonial aesthetic".

 Chughtai produced his first dry-point etching, Under the Arch, in London in 1932 under the private tutelage of Douglas Ian Smart, before further refining his printmaking skills during a 1936 visit where Paul Drury served as his personal etching tutor.”